 It might also be that you don't want to share your location data at all but desire a record of where you've been.
 That too is something OwnTracks can do for you.

 From this point onwards, it gets a bit complicated, but we'll try and ease your way into the world of OwnTracks so you may enjoy it.
-If you are unsure of something, would like to chat to us or ask questions, join our community; please feel free to bring any questions or conversation relating to OwnTracks, its usage, or location awareness to that group.

 We think the best way to get started using OwnTracks is to follow this guide, chapter by chapter, but you certainly may fast-forward or even skip sections you're familiar with.
 Pressing Next on each page will guide you (pun!) through the guide.

 We'll now move on to explain what OwnTracks does and how it works.